Restoring hope in life long marriage

 Some people would say that such changes in attitude are a positive sign of growth and maturity: we are moving from an unrealistic, idealised notion to one grounded in reality; we are moving with the times.
-Consequently those who refuse to abandon their ideals are seen to be ‘trapped in the past’ or ‘out-of-touch with reality’.
+Those who refuse to abandon their ideals are seen to be ‘trapped in the past’ or ‘out-of-touch with reality’.

 If we don’t expect marriage to last a life time, then we won’t be disappointed when it doesn’t.
-If we don’t expect children to live with both parents, then we won’t be disappointed when they can’t.
-Unfortunately, this strategy may give short term relief, but usually delivers even more pain over the long term.
-Why?
-Because low aspirations lead to limited outcomes.
+If we don’t expect children to live with both parents, then we won’t be disillusioned when they can’t.
+These are self-protective strategies designed to deflect the pain of a divorce.

 The first step towards rebuilding marriage as a life-long commitment in our society is believing it is both possible and optimal.
 Pretending ‘it doesn’t really matter’ is unhelpful, to everyone involved.